pile-contributors/pile-contributors.github.io/_posts/2014-11-16-create-a-pile.markdown

 are automated ways to do this at the end of this post.

+This is NOT what you are going to do to create piles, it only serves as an example for you to better understand the philosophy.

 A pile template is also present in our repository at [pile-template-cpp](https://github.com/pile-contributors/pile-template-cpp).